reynoldsnlp/hfst/README.rst

   - the foma library version 0.9.18alpha is bundled with HFST and included be default when building HFST

-  - foma requires editline, termcap (or ncurses) and zlib libraries to compile

   - to disable foma backend, configure switch ``--without-foma`` may be used

   - the *hfst-xfst* frontend does not require foma binary or foma library